-- Integration: integrate you mind, emotions, body, and spirit.
+Integration: integrate your mind, emotions, body, and spirit.
 Are all connected to each other.

-- Seeing the Oneness in all of Creation: Seeing that we are created, and we are all connected.
-All hatred is self-hatred directed out to others.
+Seeing the Oneness in all of Creation: Seeing that we are created, and we are all connected.
+All hatred is self-hatred directed at others.
 Love yourself and know you are lovable.

 © 2017 Dr. Michael Obsatz, all rights reserved